Purpose

 About

-The American Physician Scientists Association (APSA) Mid-Atlantic Regional Meeting will take place on Saturday March 28th, 2026, at Rutgers Health – New Jersey Medical School (NJMS) in Newark, New Jersey.
-This meeting provides opportunities for networking and mentorship among students from different institutions and training levels, in addition to engagement with established physician-scientists.
+The American Physician Scientists Association (APSA) Mid-Atlantic Regional Meeting will take place on Saturday, September 26th, 2026, at Rowan-Virtua School of Osteopathic Medicine in Stratford, New Jersey.
+This meeting provides opportunities for networking and mentorship among students from different institutions and training levels, as well as engagement with established physician-scientists.
 The program will feature discussions on basic science and clinical research, pioneering new treatments, and translating basic scientific advances from bench to bedside.
 Attendees will have the opportunity to present and learn about cutting-edge research across a wide range of biomedical fields, including immunology, biochemistry, drug development, and neuroscience.
-This meeting includes a poster session, multiple oral presentations, focused round-table discussions led by physician scientists who are leaders in their fields, and a keynote presentation given by Dr. Ronald Germain, MD, PhD and NIH Distinguished Investigator.
+This meeting includes a poster session, multiple oral presentations, focused breakout discussions led by highly esteemed leaders in their fields, a Rowan-Virtua SOM DO/PhD alumni panel discussion, and a keynote presentation by Dr. Eric Goldwaser, DO, PhD, a distinguished Psychiatrist from Weill Cornell and Rowan-Virtua SOM alumnus.

 us-apsa-map